zlu/octopress/source/_posts/2013-02-04-postgres-gotchas.markdown

 Here is the steps that work for me:

-1. Backup _before_ you install 9.2 (with homebrew).
+1. Backup **BEFORE** you install 9.2 (with homebrew).
 This is important if you want to avoid the hussle later with two versions of <code>pg_ctl</code> stomping onto each other.
 While the 9.1.x server is running, use <code>pg_dumpall</code> to export the database.
 2. Stop 9.1.x server
 3. mv the data directory (e.g. /usr/local/var/postgres) to postgres.bk.